pmorou/quantasma/README.md

 -   [quantasma-integrations]({quantasma-integrations/}): integrations with 3rd party APIs

-**NOTE: Provided modules might solve your problems, however, they are still in development.
-Use at your own risk.**

-These solutions at its core stands on top of the modern technical analysis library [ta4j](https://github.com/ta4j/ta4j) providing many additional features as:
+This solution at its core stands on top of the modern technical analysis library [ta4j](https://github.com/ta4j/ta4j) extending and providing many additional features as:

 -   generic bar implementations, eg. BID and ASK prices

 -   user-defined multi-period time series

--   flexible market-aware strategies
+-   flexible market-aware strategies with implicit unstable period

 -   programmable parametrized backtests

 The aim is to provide any needed functionality to follow the ever-changing markets in the most efficient way.

+**NOTE: Provided modules might solve your problems, however, they are still in development.
+Use at your own risk.**

 # Getting Started